DennisKehrig/ANSInception/README.md

 Unfortunately registering with 'uncaughtException' has no effect until the next tick.
 So in order to benefit from the exception handler right away, you need to postpone execution of your code.
-You can either do this manually or use the convience version (see below)
+You can either do this manually or use the convenience version (see below)

 Usage with CoffeeScript
 -----------------------